keyboard2769/nb-nextzz/README.md

 - [x] $ a combust resource exchange controller
 - [x] $ the cooling damper .. and value input?
 - [x] $ refactorred setting mechanism
+- [x] $ v burner and oil pump ct current showing is missing
+- [x] $ the pressure controller is targeting AD value!! fix it !!
+- [x] $ the coarse dust screw ct showing is missing

 - none